robertobarrosx/GetX_Sample/README.md

 ## How to Use

-Rename the folder to the one you want after run the code to create project
+Rename the folder to the one you want before run the code to create project

 ``
 flutter create --org=com.example --project-name="example" .